biomrg/academy/workshops/build-your-first-ai-agent/README.md

 ## Event Overview

 **Become an AI Engineer in 3 Hours** — Learn to build and deploy autonomous AI agents that make intelligent decisions, call tools, and reason like humans.
+It is NOT **Vibe Coding**.
+You will know how to build the Agent technically and how multiple Agents work together.

-In this immersive workshop, you'll go from "What is agentic AI?" to running, modifying, and extending a real agent that answers complex infrastructure questions.
-No theory, no PowerPoint; just live code, hands-on experiments, and clarity.
+In this immersive workshop, you'll go from "What is agentic AI?" to creating, running, modifying, and extending a real agent that answers complex cloud infrastructure questions.
+Less theory, less PowerPoint; more live demo, hands-on experiments, and clarity.

 **Join the Academy Slack Channel** [here](https://biom-research-group.slack.com/archives/C0B752PF0S2)
 ---